ghc-proposals/ghc-proposals/proposals/0621-linear-constraints.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Givens, by virtue of the syntax, are always either linear or unrestricted.
-However, wanted can, in principle, have different multiplicities.
+However, wanteds can, in principle, have different multiplicities.

 Let